Ireland Tourist Visa from UK

 The visa officer will assess your situation and determine whether your funds will be enough to cover your expenses while in Ireland.
 To prove that you have enough finances, you should provide recent bank statements.

-Most Tourist Visa applicants have to pay the visa application fee that covers the cost of processing their application.
+Most Irish Tourist Visa applicants have to pay the visa application fee that covers the cost of processing their application.
 Some applicants, however, are exempt from this requirement.
 The nationalities exempt from visa fees are:

 - Bosnia